Is my dog's breath supposed to smell like that?

 If your dog’s breath smells, it’s best to take them to see a vet where they can be given the necessary checks to find the cause of the smell.
 Any loose or damaged teeth will need to be extracted before they cause any further problems for your pooch.

-If your dog’s eating habits are to blame for the smelly breath, you’ll be able to stop them from eating things they shouldn’t be by limiting the time they might be by themselves, securing any bins and stopping them from pausing for too long on walks.
+If your dog’s eating habits are to blame for the smelly breath, you’ll be able to stop them from eating things they shouldn’t be.
+You can do this by limiting the time they might be by themselves, securing any bins and stopping them from pausing for too long on walks.
 Cleaning up after your dog and quickly disposing of used cat litter or other “presents” left by wildlife in your garden are also important measures to take.

 How to prevent bad breath in dogs